Should I Install a Metal vs Asphalt Shingle Roof?

 Homes with metal roofs have slightly higher resale value.

 Unless you plan on staying in your home forever, resale value is something to take into account.
-As metal roofs are growing in popularity thanks to their lifespan and energy-saving benefits, homes with metal roofs—especially steel roofing—have slightly better resale value than those with shingle roofs.
+Metal roofs are growing in popularity because of their lifespan and energy-saving benefits.
+Homes with metal roofs—especially steel roofing—have a slightly better resale value.

-It may be beneficial to invest more in the cost of a metal roof vs. shingle since you’re likely to recoup your investment when you sell your house.
-Standing seam metal roof costs are especially recoupable—a study showed that there was an increase in resale value between one and six percent for standing seam metal roofs over asphalt shingle roofs.
+It may be beneficial to invest more in the cost of a metal roof compared to shingles.
+This is because you’re likely to recoup your investment when you sell your house.
+Standing seam metal roof costs are especially recoupable.
+A study showed that there was an increase in resale value between one and six percent for standing seam metal roofs over asphalt shingle roofs.

 Environmental impact & recyclability

-Metal roofing is considered the most environmentally-friendly roofing option available on the market today for a couple of reasons.
-1. Metal roofs are mostly made from recycled metal and they can be recycled again once they have reached their lifespan on your house.
-2. Metal roofs reflect UV rays without absorbing heat so they can increase a home’s energy efficiency.
+Metal roofing is considered the most environmentally friendly roofing option available on the market today.
+Companies build metal roofs out of recycled metal and can recycle them again once they reach their lifespan on a home.
+Additionally, metal roofs reflect UV rays without absorbing heat so they can increase a home’s energy efficiency.

 Installation

-Installing a metal roof requires the expertise of an experienced contractor to avoid making mistakes that can lead to problems down the road such as moisture buildup between the metal roof and the asphalt shingles underneath.
+Installing a metal roof requires the expertise of an experienced contractor to avoid making mistakes that can lead to problems down the road.
+This includes issues such as moisture buildup between the metal roof and the asphalt shingles underneath.
 Contractors also need to be extremely careful not to scratch or dent metal panels during the installation process.

 Maintenance